alejo4373/backend-development-bootcamp/session_2.md

 ### Objective

 Use Node.js to retrieve data from and insert data into the Database.
-Query a PostgresSQL using Node.js
+Query a PostgresSQL using Node.js.

 ## Introduction

-In the previous session we learned about databases and we used Beekeeper Studio to talk to our database, create table, add some data and modify it.
+In the previous session we learned about databases and we used Beekeeper Studio to talk to our database, create tables, add some data, and modify it.
 Today we will learn how to CRUD data using JavaScript code in Node.js with pg-promise.

 ![database clients](./assets/db-clients.png)